Difference Between Could and May

 Could vs May 2

-Could’ is a model verb that is used for expressing permission or a request.
+Could’ is a model verb used to express permission or a request.
 It is also used to show courtesy of a certain amount of concern in a sentence.

 ‘Could’ can be used in the first, second or third person in whichever a person wants to use in a sentence.
 Could is the past tense of can.
 So, it has a similar meaning to can.

-‘May’ is used to denote a sense of possibility or a term of factual statement in a sentence.
-It is used to state that something is possible in the future or present.
+‘May’ denotes a sense of possibility or a term of factual statement in a sentence.
+It states that something is possible in the future or present.

 Comparison Table